LuisEstebanAcevedoBringas/LuisEstebanAcevedoBringas/README.md

 - 😵  Computer Engineer

-- 🌱  I’m currently learning **Stable Diffusion**
+- 🌱  I’m I am currently pursuing a PhD focused on **Computer Vision**

 - 👨‍💻  All of my projects are available at [luisbringas.com](https://luisbringas.com/)

 - 📫  How to reach me **luisbringas@luisbringas.com**

-- 🤟🏿  Love going to concerts, tattoos and playing video games.
+- 🤟🏿  I love concerts, tattoos and video games.

 <h3 align="left">Connect with me:</h3>
 <div align="left">